mistrello96/CUDA-SOM/README.md

 # CUDA-SOM
 A CUDA implementation of Self-Organizing Maps for unsupervised learning.
-The learning process is done by competitive learning between neurons of the SOM.
+The learning process is done by competitive learning between neurons of the SOM (it is possible to chose between online learning or batch learning).
-It is possible to chose between online learning or batch learning The closest unit to the input vector is called Best Machine Unit (BMU) and its weigth vector is moved in the direction of the input vector.
+The closest unit to the input vector is called Best Matching Unit (BMU) and its weigth vector is moved in the direction of the input vector.
 Also the neighbourhood of the BMU is moved in the same direction, but with lower magnitude, according to the distance from the BMU.
 This tool allows to specify lots of parameters used in the learning process, such as:
 - Number of rows of the SOM